OpenEvalProject/evals/manuscripts/elife-79570/v2/manuscript.md

 For fine-mapping causal genes and variants for UPS activity QTLs, we used the following approach.
 We extracted the median -log2 RFP / GFP ratio from each of 10,000 cells per strain per reporter.
 These values were Z-score normalized relative to the median of the control strain (a BY strain engineered to contain the BY allele of a candidate causal gene).
 Statistical significance was assessed using a t-test of each experimental strain versus the control strain with Benjamini-Hochberg correction for multiple testing (Benjamini and Hochberg, 1995).

-## Fluorescence-activated cell sorting
+### Fluorescence-activated cell sorting

 We selected populations of segregants for QTL mapping using a previously described approach for isolating phenotypically extreme cell populations by FACS (Albert et al., 2014; Brion et al., 2020).
 Segregant populations were thawed approximately 16 hr prior to cell sorting and grown overnight in 5 mL of SGA medium containing G418 and canavanine.
 The following morning, 1 mL of cells from each segregant population was diluted into a fresh 4 mL of SGA medium containing G418 and canavanine.
 Segregant cultures were then grown for an additional 4 hours prior to sorting.
 All FACS experiments were carried out using a FACSAria II cell sorter (BD).
 We used plots of side scatter (SSC) height by SSC width and forward scatter (FSC) height by FSC width to remove doublets from each sample.
 We then filtered cells on the basis of FSC area, restricting our sorts to ±7.5% of the central FSC peak, which we empirically determined excluded cellular debris and aggregates while encompassing the primary haploid cell population.
 Finally, we defined a fluorescence-positive population by comparing each segregant population to negative control BY and RM strains without TFTs.
 We collected pools of 20,000 cells each from three gates drawn on each segregant population:

 We collected cell pools from two independent biological replicates (spore preparations) for each reporter.
 Each pool of 20,000 cells was collected into sterile 1.5 mL polypropylene tubes containing 1 mL of SGA medium and grown overnight at 30°C with rolling.
 The next day, we mixed 750 μL of cells with 450 μL of 40% (v/v) glycerol and stored this mixture in 2 mL 96-well plates at −80°C.

-## Genomic DNA isolation and library preparation
+### Genomic DNA isolation and library preparation

 We extracted genomic DNA from sorted segregant pools for whole-genome sequencing.
 Deep-well plates containing glycerol stocks of sorted segregant pools were thawed and 800 μL of each sample was pelleted by centrifugation at 3,700 rpm for 10 min.
 We discarded the supernatant and resuspended cell pellets in 800 μL of a 1 M sorbitol solution containing 0.1 M EDTA, 14.3 mM β-mercaptoethanol, and 500 U of Zymolyase lytic enzyme to digest cell walls prior to DNA extraction.
 The digestion reaction was carried out by resuspending cell pellets with mixing at 1,000 rpm for 2 min followed by incubation for 2 hr at 37°C. When the digestion reaction finished, we discarded the supernatant, resuspended cells in 50 μL of phosphate buffered saline, and used the Quick-DNA 96 Plus kit (Zymo Research, Irvine, CA, USA) to extract genomic DNA.
 We followed the manufacturer’s protocol to extract genomic DNA with the following modifications.
 We incubated cells in a 20 mg/mL proteinase K solution overnight with incubation at 55°C. After completing the DNA extraction protocol, we eluted DNA using 40 μL of DNA elution buffer (10 mM Tris-HCl [pH 8.5], 0.1 mM EDTA).
 The DNA concentration for each sample was determined using the Qubit dsDNA BR assay kit (Thermo Fisher Scientific, Waltham, MA, USA) in a 96 well format using a Synergy H1 plate reader (BioTek Instruments, Winooski, VT, USA).

 We used a previously-described approach to prepare libraries for short-read whole-genome sequencing on the Illumina Next-Seq platform (Albert et al., 2014; Brion et al., 2020).
 We used the Nextera DNA library kit (Illumina, San Diego, CA, USA) according to the manufacturer’s instructions with the following modifications.
 For the tagmentation reaction, 5 ng of genomic DNA from each sample was diluted in a master mix containing 4 μL of Tagment DNA buffer, 1 μL of sterile molecular biology grade water, and 5 μL of Tagment DNA enzyme diluted 1:20 in Tagment DNA buffer.
 The tagmentation reaction was run on a SimpliAmp thermal cycler (Thermo Fisher Scientific) using the following parameters: 55°C temperature, 20 μL reaction volume, 10 min incubation.
 To prepare libraries for sequencing, we added 10 μL of the tagmentation reaction to a master mix containing 1 μL of an Illumina i5 and i7 index primer pair mixture, 0.375 μL of ExTaq polymerase (Takara Bio, Mountain View, CA, USA), 5 μL of ExTaq buffer, 4 μL of a dNTP mixture, and 29.625 μL of sterile molecular biology grade water.
 We generated all 96 possible index oligo combinations using 8 i5 and 12 i7 index primers.
 The library amplification reaction was run on a SimpliAmp thermal cycler with the following parameters: initial denaturation at 95°C for 30 s, then 17 cycles of 95°C for 10 s (denaturation), 62°C for 30 s (annealing), and 72°C for 3 min (extension).
 We quantified the DNA concentration of each reaction using the Qubit dsDNA BR assay kit (Thermo Fisher Scientific) and pooled 10 μL of each reaction.
 This pooled mixture was run on a 2% agarose gel and we extracted and purified DNA in the 400 bp to 600 bp region using the Monarch Gel Extraction Kit (NEB) according to the manufacturer’s instructions.

-## Whole-genome sequencing
+### Whole-genome sequencing

 We submitted pooled, purified DNA libraries to the University of Minnesota Genomics Center (UMGC) for Illumina sequencing.
 Prior to sequencing, UMGC staff performed three quality control (QC) assays.
 Library concentration was determined using the PicoGreen dsDNA quantification reagent (Thermo Fisher Scientific) with libraries at a concentration of 1 ng/μL passing QC.
 Library size was determined using the Tapestation electrophoresis system (Agilent Technologies, Santa Clara, CA, USA) with libraries in the range of 200–700 bp passing QC.
 Library functionality was determined using the KAPA DNA Library Quantification kit (Roche, Penzberg, Germany), with libraries with a concentration greater than 2 nM passing.
 All submitted libraries passed each QC assay.
 We submitted 7 libraries for sequencing at different times.
 Libraries were sequenced on a NextSeq 550 instrument (Illumina).
 Depending on the number of samples, we used the following output settings.
 For libraries with 70 or more samples (2 libraries), 75 bp paired end sequencing was performed in high-output mode to generate approximately 360 × 106 reads.
 For libraries with 50 or fewer samples (5 libraries), 75 bp paired end sequencing was performed in mid-output mode to generate approximately 120 × 106 reads.
 Average read coverage of the genome ranged from 9 to 35 with a median coverage of 28 across all libraries.
 Sequence data de-multiplexing was performed by UMGC.
 Whole-genome sequencing data have been deposited into the NIH Sequence Read Archive under Bioproject accession PRJNA881749.

-## Raw whole-genome sequencing data processing
+### Raw whole-genome sequencing data processing

 We calculated allele frequencies from our whole-genome sequencing data using the following pipeline.
 We initially filtered reads to include only those reads with mapping quality scores greater than 30.
 We aligned the filtered reads to the S. cerevisiae reference genome (version sacCer3) using BWA (Li and Durbin, 2009a) (command: ‘mem -t 24’).
 We then used samtools (Li et al., 2009b) to remove unaligned reads, non-uniquely aligned reads, and PCR duplicates (command: ‘samtools rmdup -S’).
 Finally, we produced vcf files containing coverage and allelic read counts at each of 18,871 high-confidence, reliable SNPs (Bloom et al., 2013; Ehrenreich et al., 2010) (command: ‘samtools mpileup -vu -t INFO/AD -l’).
 Because the BY strain is closely related to the S288C genome reference S. cerevisiae strain, we considered BY alleles reference and RM alleles alternative alleles.

-## QTL mapping
+### QTL mapping

 We identified QTLs from sequence data following established procedures for bulk segregant analysis (Ehrenreich et al., 2010; Albert et al., 2014; Brion et al., 2020).
 Allele counts in the vcf files generated above were provided to the MULTIPOOL algorithm (Edwards and Gifford, 2012).
 MULTIPOOL computes logarithm of the odds (LOD) scores by comparing two models: (1) a model in which the high and low UPS activity pools come from one from common population and thus share the same frequency of the BY and RM allele, and (2) a model in which these pools come from two populations with two different allele frequencies, indicating the presence of a QTL.
 We identified QTLs as genomic regions exceeding an empirically-derived significance threshold (see below).
 We used MULTIPOOL with the following settings: bp per centiMorgan = 2,200, bin size = 100 bp, effective pool size = 1,000.
 As in previous QTL mapping in the BY/RM cross by bulk segregant analysis (Albert et al., 2014; Brion et al., 2020), we excluded variants with allele frequencies higher than 0.9 or lower than 0.1 (Albert et al., 2014; Brion et al., 2020).
 We also used MULTIPOOL to estimate confidence intervals for each significant QTL, which we defined as a 2-LOD drop from the QTL peak position.
 To visualize QTLs and gauge their effects, we also computed the RM allele frequency differences (ΔAF) at each site between our high and low UPS activity pools.
 Because allele frequencies are affected by random counting noise, we used loess regression to smooth the allele frequency for each sample before computing ΔAF.
 We used the smoothed values to plot the ΔAF distribution along the genome and as a measure of QTL effect size.

-## Null sorts and empirical false discovery rate estimation
+### Null sorts and empirical false discovery rate estimation

 We used "null" segregant pools (fluorescence-positive cells with no selection on UPS activity) to empirically estimate the false discovery rate (FDR) of our QTL mapping method.
 Because these cells are obtained as two pools from the same null population in the same sample, any ΔAF differences between them are the result of technical noise or random variation.
 We permuted these null comparisons across segregant pools with the same UPS activity reporter for a total of 112 null comparisons.
 We define the "null QTL rate" at a given LOD threshold as the number of QTLs that exceeded the threshold in these comparisons divided by the number of null comparisons.
 To determine the FDR for a given LOD score, we then determined the number of QTLs for our experimental comparisons (high UPS activity versus low UPS activity).
 We define the "experimental QTL rate" as the number of experimental QTLs divided by the number of experimental comparisons.
-The FDR is thus computed as follows:nullQTLrate=n.nullQTLsn.nullcomparisonsexperimentalQTLrate=n.experimentalQTLsn.experimentalcomparisonsFDR=nullQTLrateexperimentalQTLrate
+The FDR is thus computed as follows:

+$$
+nullQTLrate=\frac{n.nullQTLs}{n.nullcomparisons}
+$$

+$$
+experimentalQTLrate=\frac{n.experimentalQTLs}{n.experimentalcomparisons}
+$$

+$$
+FDR=\frac{nullQTLrate}{experimentalQTLrate}
+$$

 We evaluated the FDR over a LOD range of 2.5–10 in 0.5 LOD increments.
 We found that a LOD value of 4.5 led to a null QTL rate of 0.0625 and an FDR of 0.507%.
 We used this value as our significance threshold for QTL mapping and further filtered our QTL list by excluding QTLs that were not detected in each of two independent biological replicates.
 Replicating QTLs were defined as those whose peaks were within 100 kb of each other on the same chromosome with the same direction (positive or negative) of RM allele frequency difference between high and low UPS activity pools.

-## QTL fine-mapping by allelic engineering
+### QTL fine-mapping by allelic engineering

 We used ‘CRISPR-Swap’ (Lutz et al., 2019), a two-step method for scarless allelic editing, to fine-map QTLs to the level of their causal genes and nucleotides.
 In the first step of CRISPR-Swap, a gene of interest (GOI) is deleted and replaced with a selectable marker.
 In the second step, cells are co-transformed with (1) a plasmid that expresses CRISPR-cas9 and a guide RNA targeting the selectable marker and (2) a repair template encoding the desired allele of the GOI.